-- II.b.1 Board meeting minutes, Nov 14 2016 - II.b.2 Board meeting minutes, Dec 12 2016 a.
+- II.b.1 Board meeting minutes, Nov 14 2016 - II.b.2 Board meeting minutes, Dec 12 2016

+Note: The December meeting was cancelled due to lack of a quorum and the January meeting was cancelled due to inclement weather.
+Therefore, the November minutes still require approval, and there are also minutes from the brief December 12 2016 meeting which did not have a quorum for conduction of business.

+III.
+Conflicts or potential conflicts of interestIV.
+Open forum for general public, comments & communications Dielman Dielman

+ν.

+a.
 Director Stokes

-Note: since the December meeting was cancelled due to lack of a quorum, the November minutes still require approval, and there are also minutes from the brief December 12 2016 meeting which did not have a quorum for conduction of business.

-III.
-Conflicts or potential conflicts of interest Dielman IV.
-Open forum for general public, comments & communications Dielman ٧.
-REPORTS

 2017 election